-Trump heads for Kim summit touting North Korea denuclearization benefits
+Trump heads to North Korea summit in no rush on denuclearization

 Anticipation has been rising about the impending release of Special Counsel Robert Mueller’s report on Russian interference in the 2016 U.S. elections, although a senior U.S. Justice Department official said on Friday it would not come this week.

-A South Korean presidential spokesman told reporters in Seoul the two sides might be able to agree to a formal end of the Korean War, which the North has long called for as a major step toward normalizing ties.
+A South Korean presidential spokesman told reporters in Seoul the two sides might be able to agree to a formal end of the Korean War, which ended in an armistice not a peace treaty, a move North Korea has long sought.

+While a formal peace treaty may be a long way off, the two sides have discussed the possibility of a political declaration stating that the war over.

 “The possibility is there,” the spokesman, Kim Eui-kyeom told a briefing in Seoul.